zohaibabbasza/zohaibabbasza/README.md

 Here are some ideas to get you started:

-- 🔭 I'm currently working on different Data Science
+- 🔭 I'm currently working on different Data Science projects
 - 🌱 I’m currently learning Deep Learning